tidalcycles/tidalcycles.github.io/_patterns/pattern-groups.md

 layout: default
 ---

-You can use Tidal's _square braces_ syntax to create a pattern grouping:
+You can use Tidal's _square brackets_ syntax to create a pattern grouping:

 ~~~haskell
 d1 $ sound "[bd sn sn] cp"
 ~~~

-Square braces allow several events to be played inside of a single step.
+Square brackets allow several events to be played inside of a single step.
 You can think of the above pattern as having two steps, with the first step broken down into a subpattern, which has three steps.
 Practically, this means you can create denser sub-divisions of